zetavg/chromium-website/site/blink/launching-features/index.md

    this at least a month ahead of sending an Intent to Ship, to give the TAG sufficient time for meaningful feedback.

+   Note that if the TAG takes several months to review the feature, and during that time the implementations and relevant standards bodies find consensus on the feature, the TAG's review might not be able to influence the design anymore.
+If that happens, it's best to notify the TAG so that they can close the issue and prioritize other issues.

 #### Step 5 (Optional): Origin Trial {:#origin-trials}

 If you want to gather data on the usability of your feature that an [Origin